DIVIDENDS, DISTRIBUTIONS AND TAXABLE INCOME

 |DIVIDENDS, DISTRIBUTIONS AND TAXABLE INCOME||DIVIDENDS, DISTRIBUTIONS AND TAXABLE INCOME

-Listed below is a reconciliation of “Net increase in net assets resulting from operations” to taxable income and to total distributions declared to common stockholders for the years ended December 31, 2022, 2021 and 2020.
+Listed below is a reconciliation of “Net increase in net assets resulting from operations” to taxable income and to total distributions declared to common stockholders for the nine months ended September 30, 2023 and 2022.

 The income tax expense (benefit) for Main Street is generally composed of (i) deferred tax expense (benefit), which is primarily the result of the net activity relating to the portfolio investments held in the Taxable Subsidiaries, including changes in loss carryforwards, changes in net unrealized appreciation or depreciation and other temporary book tax differences, and (ii) current tax expense, which is primarily the result of current U.S. federal income and state taxes and excise taxes on Main Street’s estimated undistributed taxable income.
 The income tax expense, or benefit, and the related tax assets and liabilities generated by the Taxable Subsidiaries, if any, are reflected in Main Street’s Consolidated Statements of Operations.
-Main Street’s provision for income taxes was comprised of the following for the years ended December 31, 2022, 2021 and 2020:
+Main Street’s provision for income taxes was comprised of the following for the three and nine months ended September 30, 2023 and 2022:

-The net deferred tax liability at December 31, 2022 and 2021 was $47.8 million and $29.7 million, respectively, with the change primarily related to changes in net unrealized appreciation or depreciation, changes in loss carryforwards, and other temporary book-tax differences relating to portfolio investments held by the Taxable Subsidiaries.
-At December 31, 2022, for U.S. federal income tax purposes, the Taxable Subsidiaries had a net operating loss carryforward from prior years which, if unused, will expire in various taxable years from 2034 through 2037.
+The net deferred tax liability at September 30, 2023 and December 31, 2022 was $66.5 million and $47.8 million, respectively, with the change primarily related to changes in net unrealized appreciation or depreciation, changes in loss carryforwards, and other temporary book-tax differences relating to portfolio investments held by the Taxable Subsidiaries.
+At September 30, 2023, for U.S. federal income tax purposes, the Taxable Subsidiaries had a net operating loss carryforward from prior years which, if unused, will expire in various taxable years from 2034 through 2037.
 Any net operating losses generated in 2018 and future periods are not subject to expiration and will carryforward indefinitely until utilized.
 Additionally, the Taxable Subsidiaries have interest expense limitation carryforwards which have an indefinite carryforward period.
-In addition, as of December 31, 2022, for U.S. federal income tax purposes at the RIC level, MSCC had net capital loss carryforwards totaling $56.1 million available to offset future capital gains, to the extent available and permitted by U.S. federal income tax law.
-However, as long as MSCC maintains its RIC status, any capital loss carryforwards at the RIC are not subject to a federal income tax-effect and are not subject to an expiration date.